Quantum Black Hole as a Harmonic Oscillator from the Perspective of the Minimum Uncertainty Approach: Discussion and conclusion

 \section{Discussion and conclusion}

-In this work, we explore the interior of a black hole through the perspective of two quantization approaches.
-We begin with the Wheeler-DeWitt equation \eqref{eq:Diff_equation_2}, which describes the dynamics within the Schwarzschild black hole's interior.
-By rescaling the wave function and the radial coordinate, as shown in \eqref{eq:Change}, we reformulate this equation as the eigenvalue equation of a quantum linear harmonic oscillator \eqref{eq:Diff_equation_4} \cite{obregon2001entropy}.
+In this work, we explore the interior of a black hole from the perspective of two quantization approaches.
+We start with the eigenvalue equation \eqref{eq:Diff_equation_2}, originally derived by Mäkelä and Repo (1998) \cite{PhysRevD.57.4899}, which describes the dynamics inside the Schwarzschild black hole, setting the charge parameter \(Q = 0\).
+By rescaling the wave function and the radial coordinate, as shown in \eqref{eq:Change}, we reformulate this equation into the form of an eigenvalue equation for a quantum linear harmonic oscillator \eqref{eq:Diff_equation_4} \cite{obregon2001entropy}.

-The first quantization approach we apply is based on standard quantization, in which the usual commutation relation for a pair of canonical variables is satisfied.
-In this approach, we find that the wave function \eqref{eq:Usual_Solut_a} is not square-integrable within the black hole, due to the fact that the wave function diverges in the region where the classical singularity is located.
-This result can be interpreted as a sign that the singularity still persists after the standard quantization process.
-Additionally, it is concluded that the expectation value of the Kretschmann scalar is undefined within the black hole's interior.

-The second quantization method we implement is based on the minimal uncertainty approach \eqref{eq:Modf_conmut_x_px}.
-Using this method, we find that the wave function \eqref{eq:wave_funct_x_space_GUP}, and therefore its squared modulus, remain finite throughout the entire interior of the black hole, implying that all states within it are square-integrable.
-To ensure the convergence of the wave function \eqref{eq:wave_funct_x_space_GUP}, we discover that the black hole's radius acquires a minimum value \eqref{enq:Minimal_radius} that depends only on the quantum number \(n\), which determines the possible states within the black hole, and the deformation parameter \(\beta\), which defines the magnitude of minimal uncertainty effects.
-This minimum radius is universal as it does not depend on the black hole's mass.

-In order to investigate the fate of the singularity within the minimal uncertainty approach, we calculate the expectation value of the Kretschmann scalar \eqref{eq:Kretsch_Exp_Gen}.
-In this case, unlike in the standard quantization scheme, we find that the expectation value is well-defined and finite throughout the interior of the black hole (see Table \ref{Table_1}), bounded by the domain \eqref{enq:Restricted_Domain_x_GUP}.
-Ultimately, based on these results, we can conclude that both the finiteness of the wave function and the expectation value of the Kretschmann scalar indicate that the classical singularity is resolved and replaced by a minimum radius on the 2-sphere in the minimal uncertainty quantization scheme.
+The first quantization scheme we employ is based on the standard approach, which in our case becomes feasible by considering the semiclassical limit \( R_s \gg \ell_{\mathrm{Pl}} \), or equivalently, by assuming large values of the black hole mass \( M \).
+This allows us to approximately define a Hilbert space of the form \( L^2\!\left(\mathbb{R}; (x + R_s/2)^2 dx\right) \).
+Within this framework, we find that the black hole's area spectrum \eqref{eq:Black_hol_Area_quantiz}, and consequently its radius \eqref{eq:Cuantiz_Schwar_radius}, are quantized by a discrete quantum number \( n \) and scale with the squared Planck length.
+In the asymptotic limit \( n \to \infty \), the area spectrum obtained in equation~\eqref{eq:Black_hol_Area_quantiz} reproduces the results predicted by other approaches~\cite{bekenstein1998quantum,PhysRevD.57.4899,PhysRevD.54.4982,obregon2001entropy}.
+Furthermore, the discreteness of the area spectrum implies that the mass \( M \) itself can only take discrete values, as expressed in equation~\eqref{eq:Espect_area_MR}.
+As a consequence, during Hawking evaporation, the black hole can only undergo transitions between mass eigenstates corresponding to these quantized levels.